 This bar of soap was made for invigorating your senses and leaving your skin smooth and soft to the touch.

 The lather is soft and silky, which in turn leaves your skin feeling the same.
-The exfoliating agents present in the soap helps you to shed dead skin and lingering dirt and debris.
+The exfoliating agents present in the soap help you to shed dead skin and lingering dirt and debris.

-Nothing delivers a natural clean feeling quite like activated charcoal, an ingredient used in most everything from water purifiers, to toothpaste, to even body wash.
+Nothing delivers a naturally clean feeling quite like activated charcoal, an ingredient used in almost everything from water purifiers, to toothpaste, to even body wash.

-Eucalyptus offers a much needed boost, putting much needed vitamins back into the skin.
+Eucalyptus offers a much-needed boost, putting vitamins back into the skin.
 Peppermint oil leaves your skin fresh and tingly as well, lengthening the time that you feel the effects of the soap.

-The Deep Sea Mud bar is the spa quality, versatile soap for a professional and thorough cleaning.
-Use it all over – face, hands, body – and reap the benefits of natural cleaning with essential oils like Castor Bean Oil, Sunflower Oil and Palm Oil.
+The Deep Sea Mud bar is a spa-quality, versatile soap for a professional and thorough cleaning.
+Use it all over – face, hands, body – and reap the benefits of natural cleaning with essential oils like Castor Bean Oil, Sunflower Oil, and Palm Oil.
 The scent is super fresh and rooted in other essential oils like peppermint and lemongrass with hints of eucalyptus.

 If you are looking for a refreshing, rejuvenating, and overall relaxing experience in the shower, look no further than Kiehl’s Ultimate Man Body Scrub.